 Finally, hit Apply and Okay.
 Restart qBittorrent just to be safe.

-Set up a SOCKS5 Proxy with Private Internet Access and uTorrent
+Set Up a SOCKS5 Proxy With Private Internet Access & uTorrent

 Finding your SOCKS5 VPN proxy settings for Private Internet Access is equally simple.
 Go to the client sign in page and login with your username and password.
 Scroll down until you see a heading with the label PPTP/L2TP/SOCKS Username and Password.
 Click Generate Username and Password and note down the details: